 4) Because of the significant differential in price between top-shelf flower and lower quality or outdoor flower, (2x or more) most commercial growers are currently looking to maximize top-quality flower yield, ie. flower with high shelf-appeal, i.e. excellent cosmetics, fragrance, and density.
 Potency is important and often tested but typically considered strain specific and not considered that dependent on cultivation techniques.

-Also please note: The single most important element in Cannabis yield is shaping of the plant BEFORE peak flower production such that only flower sites see light.
+Also please note: The single most important element in Cannabis yield is shaping the plant BEFORE peak flower production such that only flower sites see light.
 This cannot be stressed enough.
-The best light and the best nutrients will not effect yield as much as insuring that only flowers sites and select sun leaves see light, and that all flowers left on the plant get enough light.
-And proper design / layout and mounting heights of the lighting system to minimize plant shading and create consistent lighting levels is critical to this process.
+The best indoor grow light and the best nutrients will not affect yield as much as insuring that only flowers sites and select sun leaves see light, and that all flowers left on the plant get enough light.
+Also critical to this process are the proper design, layout, and mounting heights of the UV LED grow light to minimize plant shading and create consistent lighting levels.

 Growth stages of Cannabis: